mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 Components in GH2 have the ability, just as they did in GH1, to collate warning and error messages during processing.
 In general, warnings ought to be used when there was a problem the component could work around, and errors ought to be used when the component could not complete its calculations.
 However, unlike in GH1, the `IDataAccess` argument provides a set of validation and rectification methods which automatically set warning and error messages, if need be.
 This tends to simplify the portion of the processing code which deals with input validation.

-Next time you need to make sure numbers are positive, or fall within a given range, or that two vectors aren't parallel, or three points aren't colinear, have a look at all the methods starting with `Rectify___` and `Verify___` on `IDataAccess.
+Next time you need to make sure numbers are positive, or fall within a given range, or that two vectors aren't parallel, or three points aren't collinear, have a look at all the methods starting with `Rectify___` and `Verify___` on `IDataAccess`.

-When a custom warning or error needs to be signaled to the user, the `access` argument also provides direct ways of adding runtime messages to the component.
+When a custom warning or error needs to be signalled to the user, the `access` argument also provides direct ways of adding runtime messages to the component.
 The `IDataAccess.AddWarning()` and `IDataAccess.AddError()` methods allow the developer to set runtime messages with custom phrasing and custom actions.
 Adding message actions which allow the user to fix problems is strongly encouraged whenever possible.
 When messages have actions, they will appear in the message menu as follows:

 {{< image url="/images/gh2/MessageActionGH2Migration.png" alt="Actions attached to runtime messages provide fast ways to fix issues." class="image_center" width="90%" >}}

 ### Custom Properties

 In GH1, any component which needed to remember a custom setting (a mode picked from the context menu, a toggle state, ...) had to override the `Write(GH_IWriter)` and `Read(GH_IReader)` methods and handle the serialisation of that setting by hand.
-GH2 still allows this (see below), but for settings usig primitive types there is now an easier to use mechanism which requires no serialisation code at all.
+GH2 still allows this (see below), but for settings using primitive types there is now an easier to use mechanism which requires no serialisation code at all.

 Every document object carries a `CustomValues` property of type `KeyedValues`; a mutable collection of named values which is automatically included whenever the object is written to or read from a file.
 Storing a setting takes a single `Set()` call and retrieving it takes a single `Get()` call, where the second argument acts as the fallback in case the key has not (yet) been assigned: